 At our dental clinic, we perform atraumatic tooth extraction using the achievements of microsurgery.
 This method gains particular importance before the implantation procedure.
 The extraction is carried out to minimize tissue disturbance, maximally protect bones, and not damage the alveolar process.
 During the procedure, the dentist uses a microscope, thanks to which he achieves extraordinary accuracy.
-As a result, postoperative wounds are smaller than after classical extraction, they heal faster, and the appropriate aesthetics are maintained.
+As a result, postoperative wounds are smaller than after traditional extraction, they heal faster, and the appropriate aesthetics is maintained.

 In the case of bone atrophy, augmentation, i.e., bone reconstruction, should be performed.
 Augmentation is often used in implantology and makes the implantation procedure successful.
-The following reconstruction methods are used: controlled bone regeneration and raising the bottom of the maxillary sinus.
+The following reconstruction methods are used: controlled bone regeneration and lifting the bottom of the maxillary sinus.

 Controlled bone regeneration